Create an online event schedule in 5 easy steps

 Test the event schedule from a participant’s perspective to ensure it behaves as expected.
 You will need to switch between administrator and user access, which is discussed in more detail under Testing the schedule you created.

-You can create a new participation as a user and delete it once you have checked that the event schedule works.
+You can create a booking as a user and delete it once you have checked that your online event schedule works.

-Every schedule has its own web address, which can be viewed under Overview.
-If you want to direct a client straight to a specific schedule, then you can copy/paste this link.
-When a participant opens the event schedule, they will be able to log in at the top right corner.
+Every schedule has its own URL, which can be viewed under Overview.
+If you want to direct a client straight to a specific schedule, then you can copy/paste this link to an email or SMS.
+When a participant opens the online event schedule, they will be able to log in, in the top right corner.

 Find out more about this in the documentation outlining how to integrate a schedule in your website.